dougmantis/dougmantis.github.io/index.md

+# Dougmantis Homepage

-# Welcome, Mortals of the human realm.
+Welcome, Mortals of the human realm.

 I'm Doug.
 I'm a programmer, musician, pro-nerd, and your local guy-with-a-computer.
 I have, like, half a CS degree.
 No, I am not a mind-flayer dressed as a human, stop asking.